UniCredit rules out need for cash call after CET 1 disappoints

 "There is absolutely no need for a capital increase," Ghizzoni told reporters.

-He also said the bank's board had approved the sale of its UCCMB bad loan unit to Fortress Investments (FIG.N), and the deal will be signed shortly.
+He also said the bank's board had approved the sale of its UCCMB bad loan unit to Fortress Investments, and the deal will be signed shortly.

 (Reporting by Silvia Aloisi and Gianluca Semeraro, editing by Valentina Za)